deepanshs/mrsimulator/docs/user_guide/method/method.rst

 experiments.
 There is only one SpectralDimension object in each method, and the average frequency during each spectral dimension is derived from equal fractions of two SpectralEvent objects.
-Between these two SpectralEvent objects is a MixingEventA with a RotationQuery object.
+Between these two SpectralEvent objects is a MixingEvent with a RotationQuery object.
 The RotationQuery object is created with a :math:`\pi` rotation in the Hahn Echo method, and a :math:`\pi/2` rotation in the Solid Echo method.